Spousal Consents and Notices in Family Law

-To lessen the risk of a set-aside, a spouse should obtain written consent from the other spouse when engaging in any interspousal transaction that (1) involves the family dwelling, or (2) where one spouse receives less than “fair and reasonable consideration.”
-A spouse should similarly obtain written consent when taking advantage of an opportunity available to the community business because spouses owe each other a fiduciary duty.
+To lessen the risk of a set-aside, a spouse should obtain written consent from the other spouse when engaging in any interspousal transaction that (1) involves the family dwelling, or (2) where one spouse receives less than “fair and reasonable consideration” in a transaction.
+A spouse should similarly obtain written consent when taking advantage of an opportunity to make a separate property investment that is also available to a community business because spouses owe each other a fiduciary duty.

 Fiduciary Duty of Management and Control During Divorce Proceedings

-The duty of management and control is ongoing in divorce proceedings and continues past the date of separation until the date of the distribution of the community asset or liability in question.
+The fiduciary duties of management and control is ongoing in divorce proceedings and continues past the date of separation until the date of the distribution of the community asset in question.

 “the managing spouse may act alone in all transactions but shall give prior written notice to the other spouse of any sale, lease, exchange, encumbrance, or other disposition of all or substantially all of the personal property used in the operation of the business . . . whether or not title to that property is held in the name of only one spouse.”